 Accommodation: Double rooms with private bathroom or tapir platform

 After an early breakfast at the lodge, we travel downriver by boat to Colorado (2 ½ hours), a small gold mining town.
 From here, we take a car to Puerto Carlos (1 hour).
 We cross the river Inambari and reach the small town of Santa Rosa, where our bus is waiting for us to bring us back to Cusco.
 We travel on the paved Transoceanic Road through the cloud forest and up to the Andes until reaching Cusco, while enjoying spectacular views of the Ausangate Mountain during our ride.
 In Cusco, we will transfer you to your hotel.

 |What we need when you make a reservation:|

 Price per person: US$ 1560

 Price is based on 4 persons.
 For smaller groups, there will be additional costs.

 Optional: Macaw Clay Lick (+ US$ 80.00)

-With each tour you book with Green Peru Adventures, you are a free walking tour offered by the mysterious and historic city of Cusco.
-Here you will be guided by one of our multilingual, professional guides.
+With each booked tour with Green Peru Adventures, you will receive a free walking tour of the mysterious and historic city of Cusco.
+You will be guided by one of our multilingual, professional guides.